-By Caline Mattar MD, Assistant Professor, Department of Medicine, Washington University in St. Louis
+Written by Caline Mattar MD, assistant professor, Department of Medicine, Washington University in St. Louis

 The Global Health Center at the Institute for Public Health is supporting a new movement at Washington University in St. Louis for women and men interested in gender and global health issues.